Empowered Pedestrians: Simple Tools, Safer Streets

 A Moment That Sparked Action

-In 2017, a friend of mine—a regular at our neighborhood coffee shop—was hit by a car on his morning walk.
-Not long after, I crossed paths with a young boy on the way to school.
+In 2017, a friend of mine—a regular at our neighborhood coffee shop—was hit by a car during his morning walk.
+Not long after, I crossed paths with a young boy on his way to school.
 Moments later, he too was struck.
-I didn’t see the collision, but I’ll never forget the aftermath.
+I didn’t witness the collision, but I’ll never forget the aftermath.

 The STOP Umbrella